Table of Contents[Hide][Show]

 Like most breads, carbohydrates are the dominant macronutrient in sourdough bread.
 Although it is fermented, it is usually made from wheat or rye flour, which is naturally high in carbs.

-Take a look at the nutrition facts for one slice (25g) of wheat sourdough bread:
+Take a look at the nutrition facts for two different brands of sourdough bread, per one slice:

-Sourdough is relatively low in dietary fiber and just once slice contains 11.5g of net carbs (net carbs = total carbs – fiber).
-Of course, this can vary depending on who makes the sourdough bread.
+Sourdough is relatively low in dietary fiber and just once slice of bread contains 14g to 24g of net carbs (total carbs – fiber = net carbs).
+That’s quite a lot of carbs!

-Using the above nutrition facts, if you ate a sandwich with two slices of sourdough that would add up to 23g of net carbs with only 1g of total fiber – nothing to ring home about there.
+Using the above nutrition facts, if you ate a sandwich with two slices of sourdough that would add up to 28g or 48g of net carbs with only 1g of total fiber – nothing to ring home about there.

 As a general rule you want to consume as much fiber as possible because fiber slows down the absorption of any carbs you eat, protecting your body from a large blood sugar spike.
 Fiber also enhances gut health, which has the offset of enhancing your overall health in many other ways – including helping to lower blood sugar levels.

 Many people often think bread is high in fiber.
-Unfortunately though, most bread is notoriously high in carbs and low in fiber, making it a poor choice for diabetics who are looking for better blood sugar stability.
+Unfortunately though, most bread is notoriously high in carbs and low in fiber, making it a poor choice for people with tytpe 2 diabetes or prediabetes who are looking for better blood sugar stability.

 Speaking of gut health, sourdough bread is definitely going to be a better option than other breads.
 Making sourdough produces beneficial gut bacteria that help with digestion, and this does have some impact on how it then influences the blood sugar response.
 And overall, sourdough has a better glycemic index to many breads, coming in the lower ranges of 48-66, whereas others can be upwards of 75.